andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 Waves Dinkinesh: Yukro Ethiopian medium roast jitter juice puts a little pep in my step.

-Back at the studio where work through all the hits again.
+Back at the studio we work through all the hits again.
 After about an hour we take a break and while we're all relaxing on the benches in the reception area Marks strides in with an announcement he delivers in the most understated tone possible,